tuxxon/wedeploy.com/node/electric/src/pages/docs/deploy/configuring-deployments/index.md

 }
 ```

-If you would rather not have a hardcoded Project ID value, you can pass the ID when you run the deploy command from the [CLI] (https://wedeploy.com/docs/intro/using-the-command-line/).
+If you would rather not have a hardcoded Project ID value, you can pass the ID when you run the deploy command from the [CLI](https://wedeploy.com/docs/intro/using-the-command-line/).

 <h4 id="customDomains">customDomains</h4>